talisma-cassoma/blog.talisma-manuel/src/content/blog/post2.md

   <img src="/deploy_pipeline.webp" alt="the deploy workflow">
   <em>my deploy workflow</em>
 </p>
-Lets explain i what i did:
+Let's explain what I did:

 I set up a **Continuous Integration (CI) pipeline** using **GitHub Actions**.
-You know, a generic setup, on each commit in the main brunch the pipeline automatically builds the Flask API into a Docker container.
+You know, a generic setup, on each commit in the main brznch the pipeline automatically builds the Flask API into a Docker container.
 It then pushes the container to **Docker Hub**, where it can be accessed by other environments.
 This automation ensures that the API is always up-to-date, with no manual intervention needed.

 Finally, to deploy the API at scale, I turned to Kubernetes.
 On my local Kubernetes cluster, I configured it to pull the latest Docker container from Docker Hub and deploy it as a scalable service.
 Kubernetes handles scaling, load balancing, and managing the service, making sure the inference API is always available and ready to serve predictions.
 The code lays in [repository](https://github.com/talisma-cassoma/Rebuilding-ML-Stack).